puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/templates-manager/readme.md

 ## RPC get-template-nodes

-This RPC returns all created templates from the template topology.
+This RPC returns all templates from the template topology.
 No input body is required.

 ### Successful example

-There is no template created in the template topology.
+There are no templates in the template topology.

 ```bash RPC Request
 curl --location --request POST 'http://localhost:8181/rests/operations/template-manager:get-template-nodes' \